Quebec: Holidays and symbols

 St-Jean-Baptiste Day is one of Quebec's biggest holidays.
 In 1977, the Quebec Parliament declared June 24, the day of La Saint-Jean-Baptiste, to be Quebec's National Holiday.
 La Saint-Jean-Baptiste, or La St-Jean, honours French Canada's patron saint, John the Baptist.
 On this day, the song "Gens du pays", by Gilles Vigneault, is often heard.
 The song À la claire fontaine was the anthem of the New France, Patriots and French Canadian, then replaced by O Canada, but "Gens du pays" is preferred by many Quebecers to be the national anthem of Quebec.

 National Patriots' Day, a statutory holiday in Quebec, is also a unique public holiday, which honours the patriotes with displays of the patriote flag, music, public speeches, and ceremonies.
 Le Vieux de '37 ("The Old Man of '37"), an illustration by Henri Julien that depicts a patriot of this rebellion, is sometimes added at the centre of Patriote flags.
 Moving Day is a tradition where leases terminate on July 1.
 This creates a social phenomenon where everyone seems to be moving out at the same time.

-Quebecois can also have different ways of celebrating certain holidays.
-A good example is the Réveillon, a giant feast and party which takes place during Christmas Eve and New Year's Eve and goes on until midnight.
-Traditional dishes like tourtière or cipâte are offered, and rigaudon, spoon and/or violin may be played.
-April Fools' Day is called Poisson d'Avril ("April's Fish") because while pulling pranks is still important, there is another major tradition: sticking fish-shaped paper cutouts to people's backs without them noticing.
+Other distinct holiday traditions include the Réveillon, a giant feast and party which takes place during Christmas Eve and New Year's Eve and goes on until midnight.
+Traditional dishes like tourtière or cipâte are offered, and rigaudon, spoon or violin may be played.
+Finally, April Fools' Day is called Poisson d'Avril ("April's Fish") because while pulling pranks is still important, there is another major tradition: sticking fish-shaped paper cutouts to people's backs without them noticing.